sendgrid/docs/source/User_Guide/Settings/api_keys.md

 1. **Billing API Keys** are used only to authenticate billing related API calls.
 1. **General API Keys** are used to authenticate all other API calls.

 SendGrid requires a separate API key for making billing related API calls.
-This segmentation adds an extra level of security by giving you more control over who has access to the various areas of your account.
+This separation adds an extra level of security by giving you more control over who has access to the various areas of your account.

 For more detailed information about API key permissions, see our [API Keys permissions page]({{root_url}}/Classroom/Basics/API/api_key_permissions.html).